hitpoint6/tech-bazaar/README.md

 - Scaling of the backend.
   - The backend APIs are implemented in Nextjs's App Router.
 When building full stack with nextjs compared to nodejs + nextjs, many duplicate code can be removed or reused.
-  - Typescript.
+  - Typescript and Nodejs.
 Developing the frontend and backend in the same language can reduce context switch of full stack developers jumping between services.
-    It utilize event driven and non-blocking I/O, which is great for web servers and real-time applications.
+    Nodejs utilize event driven and non-blocking I/O, which is great for web servers and real-time applications.
   - NoSQL database like mongodb allows for horizontal scaling or products and orders.
 Cloud Atlas mongodb allows for automatically scaling.
     It does not have schema can be great for initial development as new fields are added to models.
     However it is lack of ACID of SQL database and could potentially lead to duplicate orders.
 SQL databases should be partitioned when dealing